-Nasa spacecraft’s collision with asteroid expelled over 1,000 tons of dust – study
+Nasa spacecraft collision with asteroid expelled 1,000 tons of dust

 Related video: 2022 in space: Moon missions, smashing asteroids, and peering into the cosmos

-The collision of Nasa’s Dart spacecraft with the asteroid moonlet Dimorphos is estimated to have displaced over 1,000 tonnes of rock into space,
+The deliberate collision of Nasa’s Dart spacecraft with the asteroid moonlet Dimorphos is estimated to have displaced over 1,000 tonnes of rock into space.

-The “ejecta” from the space rock expelled by the collision was enough to fill six or seven rail cars and altered Dimorphos’ orbit by about 33 minutes as well, revealed new research presented during the American Geophysical Union’s Fall Meeting in Chicago.
+Material from the collision altered Dimorphos’ orbit by about 33 minutes, according to research presented during the American Geophysical Union’s Fall Meeting in Chicago.

-Nasa scientists estimated the momentum transfer from Dart’s roughly 22,530 km/h collision.
-Newly available data showed Dart’s momentum transferred on to Dimorphos when it impacted the asteroid.

-The American space agency made history in September by slamming a spacecraft into an asteroid, making it the first time humans have altered the course of a heavenly body.
+History was made by September’s collision, which was the first time humans have altered the course of a heavenly body.

+Nasa hoped to find out if future asteroids threatening Earth could be diverted by a deliberate collision, saving the planet from potentially deadly impacts of the kind that once wiped out the dinosaurs.

-Dart, or Double Asteroid Redirection Test, was launched in November 2021 and spent months traveling to target Dimorphos – a companion asteroid of the larger Didymos – that was traveling through space at a distance of about 6.8 million miles from Earth.
+Dart, or Double Asteroid Redirection Test, was launched in November 2021 and spent months traveling to target Dimorphos – a companion asteroid of the larger Didymos – that was travelling through space at a distance of about 6.8 million miles from Earth.

-The space agency hoped to find out if a spacecraft like Dart could divert asteroids threatening Earth in the future and provide a chance against potentially deadly impacts of the kind that once wiped out the dinosaurs.

-The research assessed the ejecta to better understand how slamming a spacecraft on life-threatening asteroids could work as a planetary defense technique.

-Scientists used new data on the composition of Dimorphos and the characteristics of the ejecta, gained from telescope observations and images from Dart’s ride-along Light Italian CubeSat for Imaging of Asteroids (LICIACube) contributed by the Italian Space Agency (ASI).
+Scientists used new data on the composition of Dimorphos and the characteristics of the ejected material, gained from telescope observations and images from Dart’s ride-along Light Italian CubeSat for Imaging of Asteroids contributed by the Italian Space Agency.

 Based on the data, scientists could learn how much Dart’s initial hit moved the asteroid and how much came from the recoil.